MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/install-fails.md

 # The Dynamics 365 Remote Assist model-driven app failed to install

-Learn how to resolve a problem when the installation of the Dynamics 365 Remote Assist model-driven app fails

 ## Symptom

 The Remote Assist model-driven app installation fails because of missing dependencies.